 eForms Logo

-A Georgia boat/vessel bill of sale serves as evidence of a vessel’s purchase and sale between two (2) or more private parties, typically a buyer and seller.
-The bill of sale documents everything from the vessel’s identifying information, such as its HIN number and make/model, to the vessel’s agreed-upon purchase price.
-A new owner will be required to present a bill of sale upon registering the vessel under their name with the Georgia Department of Natural Resources (DNR).
+A Georgia boat/vessel bill of sale serves as evidence of a vessel's purchase and sale between a buyer and a seller.
+The bill of sale documents the vessel's identifying information and its agreed-upon purchase price.
+A new owner must present a bill of sale upon registering the vessel with the Georgia Department of Natural Resources.

 Registering a Boat

-All mechanically-propelled vessels and sailboats exceeding twelve (12) feet in length must be registered with the Georgia Department of Natural Resources (DNR) before operated on public waters.
-Registrations are valid for three (3) years and expire upon the third year on the owner’s birth-date month.
-Renewals may be processed online through the DNR’s registration portal, by phone (1-800-366-2661), or via mail.
+All mechanically propelled vessels and sailboats exceeding 12 feet in length must be registered with the Georgia Department of Natural Resources (DNR) before being operated on public waters.
+Registrations are valid for three years.
+Renewals may be processed online through the DNR’s registration portal, by phone, or via mail.

-Note: All private sellers of a vessel must report the sale or transfer within fifteen (15) days to the DNR.[1]
+Note: All private sellers of a vessel must report the sale or transfer within 15 days to the DNR.[1]

 Where to Register

-In the State of Georgia, four options are available for registration purposes.
-All options involve submitting all documentation to the Georgia Department of Natural Resources (DNR) in one of the following ways:
+To register your vessel, submit the required documents to the Georgia Department of Natural Resources in one of the following ways:

 GA Department of Natural Resources